-Emergency Telephone Numbers at (ASE)
+Emergency Telephone Numbers at ASE

 ASE does not have a Campus Police Department.
-In an emergency, contact the police, fire, and ambulance by dialing 999 (101 for non-emergencies).
-All crimes, including Clery crimes such as criminal homicide, non-negligent manslaughter, manslaughter by negligence, robbery, aggravated assault, burglary, arson, motor vehicle theft, hate crimes, liquor law violations, drug violations and weapon violations are to be reported promptly to the local police at Bath Police Station located at Council One Stop Shop, 3-4 Manvers Street, Bath BA1 1JQ Non-emergency phone number is +44 1275 818340.
+In an emergency, contact the local police, fire, and ambulance by dialing 999 (101 for non-emergencies).
+All crimes, including Clery crimes such as murder, non-negligent manslaughter, manslaughter by negligence, robbery, aggravated assault, burglary, arson, motor vehicle theft, hate crimes, liquor law violations, drug violations and weapon violations are to be reported promptly to the local police at Bath Police Station located at Council One Stop Shop, 3-4 Manvers Street, Bath BA1 1JQ